lilykriopelle/intermediate-react-react-router/lesson/outline/outline-template.md

 _Check out the [content standards](http://curriculum-documentation.codecademy.com/Content-Standards/checkpoint/) for guidance on writing narratives for exercises._

-1. Checkpoint one
-2. Checkpoint two
+1. The learner will import `Link` from RR and create a series of `Link` components.
+2. The learner will import `NavLink` from RR and create a series of `NavLink` components.

 #### What is the purpose of these checkpoints?
+To ensure the learner knows how to import and use `Link` and `NavLink`.

 ### What would you like to have in the workspace for this exercise?
 Share your plan below.

 _Check out the [content standards](http://curriculum-documentation.codecademy.com/Content-Standards/workspaces/) for guidance on writing narratives for exercises._

-## Exercise # 7: _Dynamic routes_
+## Exercise # 6: _Dynamic routes_

 ### Which course outcomes will be covered by this exercise?

 1. Learners will be able to create dyamic routes

 ### Narrative Summary
 1. So far, all the routes we've covered have been static, which means they match a single path.
 This works for certain types of routes, but not all.
-For example, imagine a social networking site in which every user has a profile accessible at the path (`'/users/'` + USER_ID).
-There is no way for us to specify a route for each unique user ID without knowing every single one, nor should we because such an approach would be brittle and verbose.
-What we would rather do is express the pattern at a high level so that a route will match any path of the form `'/users/'` + USER_ID.
+For example, imagine a news site in which every article has is accessible at the path (`'/articles/'` + title).
+There is no way for us to specify a route for each unique article without knowing every single title, nor should we specify a unique route for every article because such an approach would be brittle and verbose.
+What we would rather do is express the pattern at a high level with a route will match any path of the form `'/artciles/'` + title.
 2. React Router allows us to do that by using URL parameters.
 URL parameters—placeholders beginning with a semicolon (:)—are dynamic segments of a URL that change based on the specific resource the URL is meant to display.
-For example, in the URL `'/users/:userId'`, `:userId` is dynamic: `'/users/1'` should display the user with id 1, and `'/users/2'` should display the user with id 2.
+For example, in the URL `'/articles/:title'`, `:title` is dynamic: `'/articles/article-one'` should display the user with title `'article-one'` and `'/articles/article-two'` should display the user with title `'article-two`.
+A URL can have many dynamic segments or none.
+3. To create a dynamic route, simply provide a `path` prop that includes a dynamic segment. _walk through creating a route for a user profile that renders a user profile page_ Now, when we navigate to `'/articles/:title`, an `Article` component will be rendered.
+4. It is common to use URL parameters to retrieve and/or display data in the component that a dynamic route renders.
+For example, our `Article` component might need to display the title of the current article. _Walk through the `useParams` API and show it in context by displaying the article title in the article component_

 ### Checkpoints Summary

 _Check out the [content standards](http://curriculum-documentation.codecademy.com/Content-Standards/checkpoint/) for guidance on writing narratives for exercises._

-1. Checkpoint one
-2. Checkpoint two
+1. The learner will create dynamic route and test that it works by navigating to a route that matches.
+2. The learner will import and use the `useParams` hook to get the value of the route param and display it on the page.

 #### What is the purpose of these checkpoints?